MichelDeudon/formations/content/en/c/desinformation/_index.md

 Yes of course!
 Feel free to reach out to chat and co-create the course.
 Thanks!
 {{< /spoiler >}}

-{{< spoiler text="What are the knowledge check procedures?" >}}
+{{< spoiler text="Can I get a certificate of completion?" >}}
-To validate the module, you must complete a final multiple choice (50% of the points) and carry out a disinformation awareness project (50% of the points), for example 2-3 interviews/testimonials for a summer without social networks, in the form audiovisual or written production.
+Yes!
+To validate the course, you must complete a final multiple choice quizz (50% of the points) and carry out a disinformation awareness project (50% of the points), for example 2-3 interviews/testimonials for a summer without social networks, in the form of an audiovisual or written production.
 If you validate the module, you will obtain a certificate of completion.
 {{< /spoiler >}}